Oparanozie left out of Nigeria 23-player Turkish Women's Cup squad | Goal.com

 There was room in the squad for Chinwendu Ihezuo, who recently parted ways with Chinese side Henan Huishang, alongside Onome Ebi.

-Ihezuo and Ebi were left out of Nigeria's Tokyo 2020 Olympic qualifiers squad, which faced Algeria and Cote d'Ivoire in 2019.
+Ihezuo and Ebi were left out of Nigeria's Tokyo 2020 Olympic qualifying squad, which faced Algeria and Cote d'Ivoire in 2019.

 Oparanozie's relationship with the NFF leadership had gone sour since the 2019 Women's World Cup, where the team staged a sit-in protest in Grenoble after a 3-0 Round of 16 loss to Germany.

-The African champions 23-woman squad include Nigerian-born American duo of Toni Payne and Patricia George following their successful nationality switches to the West African country.
+The African champions' 23-woman squad includes Nigerian-born American duo of Toni Payne and Patricia George following their successful nationality switches to the West African country.

-While Eibar's Adule earned her first call-up since 2018 botched appearance, SL Benfica midfielder Christy Ucheibe became the latest former U20 star to promoted to the senior national team.
+While Eibar's Adule earned her first call-up since the 2018 appearance, SL Benfica midfielder Christy Ucheibe became the latest former U20 star to be promoted to the senior national team.

 The Super Falcons are competing for the first time in the invitational scheduled to be held between February 15 to 24 and were polled with Equatorial Guinea and Uzbekistan after Zambia pulled out.